 Your school is under a new microscope.
 And if you were planning on things going back to “pre-pandemic normal” — it’s time to scrap those plans.
 Things aren’t going to go back to “normal.”
 The Covid-19 pandemic wasn’t like throwing a rock into a still lake, with ripples that move outward until they finally disappear and the stillness returns.
 Rather, the pandemic was like a storm that morphs and shifts a lake’s landscape, permanently.

-The marketing and communications strategies that used to work for your school or district, might not work in 2021 and beyond because the landscape has completely changed.
+The marketing and communications strategies that used to work for your school or district, may not be as successful because the landscape has completely changed.
 Your plans need to be adapted, reimagined, or even scrapped entirely to meet the new expectations of today’s families.

 Understanding Families’ New “Liquid” Expectations

 What are liquid expectations?
 The simplest way to define “liquid expectations” is that expectations of customer experience seep from one industry to another.

 As schools, we often think about how our marketing compares to our direct competitors — the private, charter or public school down the road.
 But now, families are no longer comparing your school only to direct competitors.
 They’re comparing your school’s online experience to any and all online experience they’ve had — even those with brands like Amazon and Netflix.